briansteffens/cpuid/README.md

 vmxinfo
 =======

-Get information about VMX (Virtual Machine eXtensions) on a Linux CPU.
+Get information about VMX (Virtual Machine eXtensions) on a CPU.

 This is a kernel module that, when inserted, gets information from the running CPU about the ability (or lack thereof) for hardware-assisted virtualization